AlexJReid/blog/content/posts/rtdpub/index.md

 ### Plugins plugins plugins

 As plugins are so easy to write (usually in fewer than 100 lines of code, depending on language) it is easy to get results quickly.
 To move even more quickly, there is an SDK for Go (Python coming soon) that makes it very easy indeed.
 Finally, to move _even_ more quickly than that, NATS is supported out of the box.
-If you use [NATS](https://nats.io) already, you can hook your subjects up to Excel.
-Additional messaging systems will be added soon.
+If you use [NATS](https://nats.io) already, you can hook your subjects up to Excel with a few lines of configuration.
+Support for additional messaging systems will be added soon.

 It is also simple to integrate with external vendors.
 For example, I wrote a plugin to the [Polygon.io stocks websocket API](https://polygon.io/docs/websocket/stocks/overview) with their [official Go client](https://github.com/polygon-io/client-go).